yassouali/fast.ai_notes/parctical_DL/lecture5.md

 |3 | 4             | Waiting to Exhale (1995)              | Comedy\|Drama\|Romance     |
 |4 | 5             | Father of the Bride Part II (1995)    | Comedy    |

-### Simple example in excel
+##  2. <a name='Simpleexampleinexcel'></a>Simple example in excel

-We'll create a simple example for colaborative filetring in excel, first we'll begin by using a matrix factorization / decomposition instead of building a neural net, we have a matrix containing all the users (rows) and all the movies (columns), and each element of the matrix is the rating given by a certain user to the corresponding movie, if a given user did not rate the movie the element is blank.
+We'll create a simple example for collaborative filtering in excel, first we'll begin by using a matrix factorization / decomposition instead of building a neural net, we have a matrix containing all the users (rows) and all the movies (columns), and each element of the matrix is the rating given by a certain user to the corresponding movie, if a given user did not rate the movie the element is blank.

-And the objective is to learn two embedding matrices, one for the users (each user will characterized by a vector of size 5, that will reflect the user's perferences), and one embedding matrix for the movies, in which each movie will be represented by a vecotr of size 5 to reflec the genre and type of movie, and the objective is to use these two matrices to construct the rating matrix for each user/movies by a simple matrix multiply, and using SGD to adjust the weights of the two embedding matrices to be closer to the ground truth, we'll be able to learn good representation for each user and each movie (we predict 0 for the missing values=).
+And the objective is to learn two embedding matrices, one for the users (each user will characterized by a vector of size 5, that will reflect the user's preferences), and one embedding matrix for the movies, in which each movie will be represented by a vector of size 5 to reflect the genre and type of movie, and the objective is to use these reflect matrices to construct the rating matrix for each user/movies by a simple matrix multiply, and using SGD to adjust the weights of the two embedding matrices to be closer to the ground truth, we'll be able to learn good representation for each user and each movie (we predict 0 for the missing values=).

 <p align="center"> <img src="../figures/colaborative_filtering.png" width="700"> </p>

-* Blue cells — the actual rating
+* Blue cells, the actual rating
-* Purple cells — our predictions
+* Purple cells, our predictions
-* Red cell — our loss function i.e. Root Mean Squared Error (RMSE)
+* Red cell, our loss function i.e. Root Mean Squared Error (RMSE)
-* Green cells — movie embeddings (randomly initialized)
+* Green cells, movie embeddings (randomly initialized)
-* Orange cells — user embeddings (randomly initialized)
+* Orange cells, user embeddings (randomly initialized)

-### Python version
+##  3. <a name='Pythonversion'></a>Python version

 It is quite possible that user ID’s are not contiguous which makes it hard to use them as an index of embedding matrix.
 So we will start by creating indices that starts from zero and are contiguous and replace `ratings.userId` column with the index by using Panda’s apply function with an anonymous function `lambda` and do the same for `ratings.movieId`.